List of original highways in Louisiana (1–50): Louisiana State Route 31

+Louisiana State Route 31 existed from 1921 to 1955.

 Louisiana State Route 32

+Louisiana State Route 32 existed from 1921 to 1955.

 Louisiana State Route 33

 Louisiana State Route 33 ran 71.3 mi in a north–south direction from South Carollton Avenue in New Orleans to the Mississippi state line near Frenier.
 The route was part of the proposed Lakeshore Highway, but construction on the section from Kenner to Frenier was abandoned in the early 1930s mainly due to the completion of the Bonnet Carrè Spillway that split the route in half.
 In 1926, US 51 was overlaid on top of SR 33.
 While the route was marked concurrently, the state route designation was removed in the 1955 renumbering.

 Louisiana State Route 34

 Louisiana State Route 34 ran in a north–south direction from Slidell to the Mississippi state line at Warnerton.

 In 1926, US 190 was overlaid on the portion of SR 34 from Covington to Slidell.
 While the route was marked concurrently, SR 34 was deleted in favor of US 190 in the 1955 renumbering.
 The remainder of SR 34 became LA 25.